Stuartpkd/Tarraing/README.md

 The Post model extends beyond the user's basic details and captures additional aspects such as the user-generated title, a user-friendly slug for readable URLs, the author's identification, post content, uploaded artwork image, creation date, and a feature enabling users to save posts to their profile, making it a comprehensive resource for engaging and sharing creative content.

 It can be broken down as follows:
-* `title` - A title the user makes for their post.
+* `title` -  A character field limited to 100 characters that stores the title of the post.
+It is not required to be unique.
-* `slug` - A slug is a user-friendly text version of a resource's title used in URLs to make them readable and descriptive.
+* `slug` - A slug field with a maximum length of 100 characters that stores a URL-friendly representation of the title.
+The field must contain unique values.
-* `author` - An identifier for the specific user who created this post.
+* `author` - A foreign key relation to the User model, representing the user who authored the post.
+It is set to cascade on deletion.
-* `content` - A description of the post that the user creates.
+* `content` - A text field that stores the content of the post.
-* `artwork_image` - The artwork the user uploads.
+* `artwork_image` -  A CloudinaryField that stores the image of the artwork uploaded by the user.
-* `created_on` - A date that the user created the post on.
+* `created_on` - A datetime field that stores the date and time when the post was created.
+This field is automatically populated on object creation.
-* `saved_artworks` - A feature allowing users to save a post to their profile.
+* `likes` - A many-to-many field relating to the User model, storing the users who have liked the post.
 \
 &nbsp;

+#### Upload
+The Upload model is designed to represent an uploaded artwork in a Django application.
+This model is streamlined with just three fields to store the essential attributes of an artwork: its title, content description, and image.

+It can be broken down as follows:
+* `title` - A character field with a maximum length of 100 characters that stores the title of the artwork.
+This field is required to contain unique values.
+* `content` - A text field limited to 200 characters that holds a brief content description of the artwork.
+Like the title, this field is also required to be unique.
+* `artwork_image` - A CloudinaryField that is used to store the image of the uploaded artwork.
+It has a default value of 'placeholder', which can presumably act as a placeholder image when an artwork image is not provided.

 #### SavedArtwork
 The Save model involves the specific user who wishes to save a post and the corresponding post they intend to save, forming a connection that enables users to retain and access their chosen content easily.

 It can be broken down as follows:
-* `user` - The user in question who is saving the post.
+* `user` -  A foreign key relation to the User model, representing the user who saved the artwork post.
+It is set to cascade on deletion.
-* `post` - The post that they would like to save.
+* `post` - A foreign key relation to the Post model, representing the saved artwork post.
+It is also set to cascade on deletion.
 \
 &nbsp;